 Unraveling the layers of fear, insecurity, past judgment & experiences, rationalizations, and everything else aside from the thing itself is the key.

 You know that.

 Self-help is nothing more than a reminder of everything you already know.
-It’s repetitious because sometimes you won’t put your foot down until the 124th reminder.
+It’s repetitive because sometimes you won’t put your foot down until the 124th reminder.

 That’s okay.
 I’ll be around.
-As long as you’re alive, you’ll be around to take another attempt at finding the courage to live how you want to live.
+As long as you’re alive, you’ll be around to make another attempt at finding the courage to live how you want to live.